 "A few stones are still scattered about here and there."

 Traces of a large cairn, unnoticed by Petrie.
 The tenant of the land states that when he was quarrying in it for stones he turned up a quantity of bones and charcoal.
 The central cist is probably yet perfect; if so, this monument might well repay exploration.
-Traces of a surrounding circle of stones can still be observed." - Wood Martin.
+Traces of a surrounding circle of stones can still be observed.